Why Plains GP Holdings L.P. (PAGP)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $14.00, which is $2.52 above the current price.
-PAGP currently public float of 189.14M and currently shorts hold a 3.86% ratio of that float.
-Today, the average trading volume of PAGP was 1.97M shares.
+PAGP currently public float of 189.14M and currently shorts hold a 3.87% ratio of that float.
+Today, the average trading volume of PAGP was 2.03M shares.

 PAGP’s Market Performance

-PAGP stocks went down by -1.37% for the week, with a monthly jump of 14.29% and a quarterly performance of 0.70%, while its annual performance rate touched 29.73%.
-The volatility ratio for the week stands at 4.04% while the volatility levels for the past 30 days are set at 2.91% for Plains GP Holdings L.P..
-The simple moving average for the period of the last 20 days is 4.98% for PAGP stocks with a simple moving average of 7.50% for the last 200 days.
+PAGP stocks went up by 7.14% for the week, with a monthly jump of 19.82% and a quarterly performance of 6.67%, while its annual performance rate touched 37.29%.
+The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 3.34% for Plains GP Holdings L.P..
+The simple moving average for the period of the last 20 days is 7.85% for PAGP stocks with a simple moving average of 12.93% for the last 200 days.

 Analysts’ Opinion of PAGP